Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Experiments

-\myparagraph{Deviation of generated output in leave-$K$-out models.} Figure~\ref{fig:qual_coco_leave_k} shows the deviation in generated outputs for leave-$K$-out models, where all images are generated using the same noise input and text prompt.
-Our method yields the largest deviation with a small budget.
-DINO is the second strongest method in this evaluation, where it also starts significantly altering the generated output with higher $K$.
-In contrast, influence functions, including TRAK and JourneyTRAK, perform subpar in this test, whereas JourneyTRAK outperforms TRAK in this context.
-We report quantitative results, including MSE and CLIP similarities of images between the pre-trained and leave-$K$-out models, along with ablation studies and more qualitative results, in Appendix~\ref{sec:supp_mscoco_additional_analysis}.
+\myparagraph{Deviation of generated output in leave-$K$-out models.} Figure~\ref{fig:qual_coco_leave_k} \camready{and Table~\ref{tab:big_results}} shows the deviation in generated outputs for leave-$K$-out models, where all images are generated using the same noise input and text prompt. \camready{Consistent with the loss change evaluation, D-TRAK, DINO, and our method yield the largest deviation with a small budget.
+While the three methods perform similarly well in CLIP similarity, D-TRAK outperforms our method in MSE deviations.
+In contrast, TRAK and JourneyTRAK have formulations similar to D-TRAK, but they perform subpar in this test.
+Interestingly, while D-TRAK yields significant performance gain by changing the loss function, we did not observe the same improvement when applying the same loss function changes to our method.
+We discuss this more in Appendix~\ref{sec:supp_mscoco_additional_analysis}.}.

+\camready{In addition, we include analysis on whether unlearned models and leave-$K$-out models forget only the specific concept, along with more qualitative results, in Appendix~\ref{sec:supp_mscoco_additional_analysis}.}

+\myparagraph{Ablation studies.} \camready{We study two design choices: (1) the effect of EWC regularization and (2) different weight subsets for optimization.
+Table~\ref{tab:ablation_studies} shows the results.
+We find that unlearning without EWC loss greatly hurts attribution performance, indicating the importance of regulating unlearning with Fisher information.
+We also find that using a subset of weights to unlearn leads to better attribution in general.
+We test three weight subset selection schemes (Attn, Cross Attn, Cross Attn KV), all of which outperform the version using all weights.
+Among them, updating Cross Attn KV performs the best, consistent with findings from model customization~\cite{kumari2022customdiffusion,tewel2023keylocked} and unlearning~\cite{kumari2023conceptablation}.}

 \myparagraph{Spatially-localized attribution.} \arxiv{ While our formulation is written for whole images, we can run attribution on specific regions with little modification.
 We demonstrate this in Figure~\ref{fig:coco_comp} on a generated image of a motorcycle and stop sign, using bounding boxes identified by GroundingDINO~\cite{liu2023grounding}.
 For each detected object, we run our unlearning (using the same prompt) on that specific object by optimizing the objective only within the bounding box.
 By doing so, we attribute different training images for the stop sign and motorcycle.}